teajaymars/scrabble-tools/README.markdown

 Results
 -------

+ * I have [developed a system](https://gist.github.com/3141231) for memorising the two-letter words in International Scrabble tournaments.
+ * I have [developed a system](https://gist.github.com/3141380) for memorising the two-letter words in US/Canada Scrabble tournaments.
-My first attempt is [documented here](https://gist.github.com/3137931) for postereity.
+ * My earlier attempt to do this is [documented here](https://gist.github.com/3137931) for postereity.
 I had limited success finding mnemonics for small word lists because of the lack of vowels; this led to the development of the later versions of the algorithm which include the `-v` option for free vowel use.
 (Obviously this requires a different system of memorisation; one that treats consonants and vowels separately).